yekaizhou/duet/README.md

 ---
 ### Introduction

-Low-depth whole genome sequencing (WGS) using the long-read Oxford Nanopore Technologies (ONT) MinION sequencer provides a cost-effective option for highly sensitive and well-resolved structural variant (SV) detection, enabling practicable clinical applications for routine genetic screening.
-Despite the advantage of using long reads alignment, especially along repetitive genomic regions, precise (1) SV calling, (2) SV genotyping and (3) SV phasing using the existing workflows with low-coverage data is still challenging.
-Here we introduce Duet, an SV caller that utilizes 7 novel features derived from read-based SV and Single-nucleotide polymorphism (SNP) signatures to boost the performance of SV genotyping and phasing.
-The application requires minimal computational resources, and the decision path is interpretable.
-Precise SV genotyping and phasing also works as an effective filter to remove false positives from the SV caller to improve the overall precision.
+Whole genome sequencing (WGS) using the long-read Oxford Nanopore Technologies (ONT) MinION sequencer provides a cost-effective option for structural variant (SV) detection in clinical applications.
+Despite the advantage of using long reads, however, accurate SV calling and phasing are still challenging.
+We introduce Duet, an SV detection tool optimized for SV calling and phasing using ONT data.
+The tool uses novel features integrated from both SV signatures and single-nucleotide polymorphism (SNP) signatures, which can accurately distinguish SV haplotype from a false signal.
+Duet can perform accurate SV calling, SV genotyping and SV phasing using low-coverage ONT data.
+It has great performance when scaled to high-coverage genomes, which is adaptable to various clinical applications.

 ---
 ### Overview